 A short history of Yasaka shrine

 The foundation of Yasaka shrine remains to be secret because of its long history.
-At least in the 9th century, the shrine was known as Gion-kanshinin (祇園感神院), or Gion-sha (祇園社),the Buddhist temple.
+At least in the 9th century, the shrine was known as Gion-kanjinin (祇園感神院), or Gion-sha (祇園社),the Buddhist temple.
 This sounds very strange because Yasaka shrine is a Shinto shrine today.
-Why was a shinto shrine a Buddhist temple?
+Why was a Shinto shrine a Buddhist temple?

 In ancient Japan, both Shinto and Buddhism were fused.
 Shinto is a religion indigenous to Japan.
 It is a kind of animism and a code for a small community.
 On the other hand, Buddhism was a religion brought to Japan from ancient India in 6th century.
 When our ancestors saw the introduction of Buddhism, they did not fall away Shinto.
 They fused both of these religions and reconstructed them as a new belief instead.
 That is one of the typical and characteristic way of thinking Japanese people take.
 If we find something interesting and it is no harm to the members of society, we just adopt it.

 Now go back to the word “Gion (祇園)“.
-As a Budhhist temple, former Yasaka shrine worshiped Gozu-tenno (牛頭天王) as a Buddhist God.
+As a Budhhist temple, former Yasaka shrine worshiped Gozu-tenno (牛頭天王) as a Buddhist Deity.
 Gozu-tennowas a guardian of Gion-shoja( 祇園精舎、Jatavana).
 So former Yasaka shrine was called Gion-kanshinin, or Gion-sha.Take a look at the picture above.
 It is a photo of small reservoir where visitors purify themselves.
 You can see engraved Kanji letters.
-They read Kanshinin (感神院).
+They read Kanjinin (感神院).